Repeated sampling of different individuals within the same clusters to improve precision of longitudinal estimators: the DISC design: Simulation study

 where $\alpha_i \overset{iid}{\sim}$ $N(0,\tau^2)$, $\epsilon_{ijk} \overset{iid}{\sim}$ $N(0,1)$, $(\mu_1,\mu_2,\delta)=(0,1,1)$.
-THe value of $\tau$ was chosen to yield an ICC of 0.2. $Z_{ijk}$ is a two-dimensional covariate vector with the first component sampled from a $\text{Bernoulli}(0.5)$ distribution and the second sampled from a $\text{Uniform}(0,1)$ distribution.
+As in \eqref{eq_simple}, $\mu_1$ and $\mu_2$ represent the mean outcome values (in the absence of treatment) at times 1 and 2, respectively, and $\delta$ represents the treatment effect.
+Several values of $\tau$ were chosen to yield ICCs of 0.01, 0.05, 0.1, and 0.2, representing a reasonable range of ICC values encountered in practice based on the review of \cite{korevaar2021intra}.
+We ran simulations for cluster sizes of 10, 25, 50, and 100, also representing a reasonable range of cluster sizes based on \cite{korevaar2021intra}. $Z_{ijk}$ is a two-dimensional covariate vector with the first component sampled from a $\text{Bernoulli}(0.5)$ distribution and the second sampled from a $\text{Uniform}(0,1)$ distribution.
 In the first simulation, we set $\beta=(0,0)$ such that model \eqref{eq_covariates} is identical to model \eqref{eq_simple}, facilitating a comparison of the analytic variance formula to a simulation-based variance calculation.
-In the second simulation, we set $\beta=(0.5,10)$, such that the outcome is weakly associated with one covariate and strongly associated with a second covariate, in order to assess the performance of an estimator that leverages covariate information.
+In the second simulation, we set $\beta=(0.5,10)$, such that the outcome is weakly associated with one covariate and strongly associated with a second covariate, to assess the performance of an estimator that leverages covariate information.
 Estimators considered included the linear estimator given by \eqref{did_estimator} and the doubly-robust difference-in-differences (DRDID) estimator studied in \cite{sant2020doubly}, which makes use of covariate information to gain precision.
-All simulations were conducted in R version 4.3.2 and structured using the \texttt{SimEngine} package \citep{kenny2024simengine}.
+The DRDID estimator is a form of doubly-robust estimator, meaning that it is consistent for the true treatment effect if either the propensity score model or the outcome regression model (but not necessarily both) are correctly specified.
+Its specification is given in equation (3.1) of \cite{sant2020doubly}; we use the implementation in the \texttt{DRDID} package version 1.2.2, available on CRAN.
+All simulations were conducted in R version 4.3.2 and structured using the \texttt{SimEngine} package \citep{kenny2025simengine}.
 Results are based on 1,000 simulation replicates per scenario.
+Code to reproduce all simulation results is available at \url{https://github.com/jmdowney/disc}.

 Results from the first simulation are shown in Figure \ref{analytical_vs_simulation_figure_linear}.
-We observe that the simulation-based variance estimates (i.e., the variance of the treatment effect estimates across simulation replicates) matches the theoretical variance for all sample sizes considered in both the RCS and the DISC design.
+The simulation-based variance estimates (i.e., the variance of the treatment effect estimates across simulation replicates) match the theoretical variance for all sample sizes considered in both the RCS and the DISC design.
+Results for other choices of ICC and other cluster sizes similarly show alignment between theoretical and empirical variance and are given in Appendix \ref{appx_additional_sims}.